ym0ka/GuessTheNumber/README.md

 - Answer the number and see if you won
 - You have a determined amount of attempts to find it

+### TODO :
+- Add securities about the guessing value
+  - Can't be negative
+  - Can't be decimal
+  - Can't be smth else than a number
+  - Can't be over or below min and max values

 Config values : minValue, maxValue, maxAttempts